w3c/wcag3/guidelines/terms/default-orientation.md

 status: exploratory
 ---

-The orientation of view that is preferred or enforced by the :term[platform]
+the orientation of view that is preferred or enforced by the :term[platform]

 :::example

-Some mobile devices may default to portait orientation
+Some mobile devices may default to portrait orientation.
 :::